AmanGupta52/wifi-security-audit-tool/README.md

 Multi-network batch auditing

 📜 License

-This project is for educational use only.
-Add your preferred open-source license if needed.
+Educational use only.
+Add an open-source license (MIT/Apache-2.0/GPL) if required.